davekilian/primer/whatis.md

 ## Computing in the Olden Days

-Nowadays everybody knows a computer is an electronic device, usually with some kind of screen.
+When you talk about computers today, we think of electronic devices with touchscreens, keyboards and more.
 But the word "computer" was already around long before we had these devices &mdash; the original computers were people, and "computer" was a job!
-Computers were brought in to crunch through big numerical problems, most often by academic, scientific and engineering instutations.
-The 2016 film [Hidden Figures](https://en.wikipedia.org/wiki/Hidden_Figures) portrays computers working for NASA in the 1960s.
+Human computers were brought in to crunch through big numerical problems, most often by academic, scientific and engineering organizations.
+For example, the 2016 film [Hidden Figures](https://en.wikipedia.org/wiki/Hidden_Figures) portrays computers working for NASA in the 1960s.

 You might think that computers needed to be good at arithmetic &mdash; they often were! &mdash; but calculator use was still pretty common.
-That's because, ultimately, the job of a computer was to perform sequences of calculations *accurately*: you wouldn't want one little mistake throwing off the whole result!
+That's because computers were primarily valued for their accuracy, in stringing together many calculations without making any mistakes.
+It'd be no good to get an answer slightly faster if it's the wrong answer!

-To better understand what computers did and why, let's do an example!
-In algebra, a quadratic equation is defined by three numbers, which we'll name $A$, $B$ and $C$.
-To solve a quadratic equation, you plug those numbers into the quadratic formula:
+To better understand what computers did and why, let's look at an example.
+In algebra, a *quadratic equation* is defined by three numbers, which we'll name $A$, $B$ and $C$.
+To solve one of these, you plug those numbers into the following formula:

 ​	$\dfrac{-B \pm \sqrt{B^2 - 4AC}}{2A}$

-So, for example, if I gave you the values $A=2$, $B=5$ and $C=3$ and asked you to solve, you would plug those values into the quadratic formula by substituting the assigned values for $A$, $B$ and $C$, like this:
+So, for example, if I gave you the values $A=2$, $B=5$ and $C=3$ and asked you to solve, you would substitute the numbers $2$, $5$ and $3$ in for $A$, $B$ and $C$ respectively, like this:

 ​	$\dfrac{-5 \pm \sqrt{5^2 - 4(2)(3)}}{2(2)}$

-If you've taken higher-level math classes, this might look easy enough to calculate; if not, it might look a little strange, because we're using a lot of shorthand notation from higher-level math.
-Let's rewrite the exact same thing the way you might have learned in school:
+Then you would need to chug through the calculations.
+We wrote the formula above the way it's usually presented in algebra, but that involves using a lot of shorthand notation you may not be familiar with.
+You can also write the above as follows; both mean the same thing:

 ​	$(-5 \pm \sqrt{5 \times 5 - 4 \times 2 \times 3}) \div (2 \times 2)$

-Ah, but there's still a '$\pm$' sneaking around in there.
-That thing is shorthand telling us there are actually *two* quadratic formulas: one with $\pm$ replaced with $+$, and another with $\pm$ replaced with $-$.
+Of course, there's still one tricky bit left: a '$\pm$' sneaking around in there. $\pm$ is pronounced "plus or minus," and tells us there are actually *two* quadratic formulas: one with $\pm$ replaced with $+$, and another with $\pm$ replaced with $-$.
 So we actually need to do two different, but very similar sets of calculations:

 ​	$(-5 + \sqrt{5 \times 5 - 4 \times 2 \times 3}) \div (2 \times 2)$

 ​	$(-5 - \sqrt{5 \times 5 - 4 \times 2 \times 3}) \div (2 \times 2)$

-Notice the top line has a $+$ after the $-5$, and the other has $-$ instead.

-We're going to want to calculate these two formulas.
+We're going to want to calculate this now.

-For starters, let's use a calculator to help us with our work.
-Even when we could do the arithmetic in our heads, we'll use this calculator anyways so we can be extra certain we haven't made any mistakes.
-After all, being a computer is about being accurate more than being clever!
+It might be obvious how to do this, but let's be disciplined and use a calculator to help us work.
+Sure, you might be able to do this at least partly in your head, but we'll use a calculator anyway to be extra certain we haven't made any mistakes.
+Remember, it's more important to be an accurate computer than a clever one!

-Say our imaginary calculator can do the following things:
+Let's say our imaginary calculator can do the following things:

-* allow you to **punch in** digits of the 'current number'
+* allow you to **punch in** a number digit by digit
 * **add** another number to the current number
 * **subtract** another number from the current number
 * **multiply** another number with the current number